ab-thomas/CV/README.md

 Pivot: Level up your coding skills with bite-sized screencasts.
 Submit videos and request video tutorials to be made.

 Technologies used: OAuth from Google and integrated Google hangouts for video.
-Other technologies include Ruby on Rail, Postgresql JS, jQuery, HTML and CSS.
+Other technologies include Ruby on Rails, Postgresql, JS, jQuery, HTML and CSS.

 Interests